 Crohn’s & Colitis Foundation Welcomes New National Trustees

-New York, New York– The Crohn’s & Colitis Foundation (the Foundation) is pleased to announce seven new members of its National Board of Trustees, which oversees the management of the organization’s policies, practices, principles, affairs, funds, and property.
-The Foundation is the largest, voluntary, non-profit health organization dedicated to finding cures for inflammatory bowel disease (IBD), while working in a variety of innovative ways to improve the lives of pediatric and adult patients.
+The Crohn’s & Colitis Foundation (the Foundation) is pleased to announce five new members of its National Board of Trustees, which oversees the management of the organization’s policies, practices, principles, affairs, funds, and property.

-These individuals will serve as National Trustees through 2020:
+These individuals will serve as National Trustees to March 2023:

 Trustees of the Foundation’s National Board are elected for three-year terms and may serve no more than two consecutive terms.

-“Each of our new National Trustees has proven his or her commitment to the Foundation, and brings vital passion and unique skills to further strengthen the organization,” explains Michael Osso, President and CEO of the Crohn’s & Colitis Foundation.
-“As we celebrate the Foundation’s 50th Anniversary this year, they will play a critical role leading us to better care for patients and accelerating cures for IBD.”
+“Each of our new national trustees has proven his or her commitment to the Foundation and brings vital passion and unique skills to further strengthen the organization,” explains Michael Osso, President & CEO of the Crohn’s & Colitis Foundation.
+“They will play a critical role leading us to better care for patients and accelerating toward cures for IBD.”